Get PolitiFact in your inbox.

 About 2,000 additional emails have been retroactively classified, or up-classified, meaning the information was not classified when it was first emailed.
 This is a regular practice when documents are reviewed for release, according to transparency experts.

 Throughout this saga, Clinton has said she turned over all work-related emails to the State Department.
 But Comey said FBI investigators uncovered "several thousand" work-related emails that she had not handed over, and three of those were classified at the time they were sent, though they were not marked as such.

 Comey added that some work-related emails are still out there, but FBI investigators were unable to find them.
 It’s possible those emails could contain classified information.

-The Clinton campaign told PolitiFact they do not know which emails Comey is referring to and reiterated the fact that the State Department has not said any were classified at the time they were sent.
+The Clinton campaign told PolitiFact it doesn’t know which emails Comey is referring to and reiterated that the State Department has not said any were classified at the time they were sent.

 Some of Clinton’s emails now made public actually show Clinton’s team talking about how they couldn’t email each other classified information over the private server and instead have to move the conversation to a more appropriate venue.
 Clinton has said she viewed classified information in hard copy in her office.
 If she was traveling, she used other secure channels.

 But the FBI investigation found that Clinton sent and received classified information over her private server.